 Self help guide for network problems

-If no fault is shown for your postcode, choose “I disagree”, and we’ll check the signal of the six closest network masts, over the next 48 hours.
+If no fault is shown for your postcode, choose “Report a problem”.
+Then we’ll check the signal of the six closest network masts, every hour for the next 48 hours.
 If we find a fault, we’ll let our engineers know and keep you posted by text and email.
 And you can follow us on Twitter for network updates too.

 We keep tabs on all status checks, so if lots of people in your area are using the Status Checker, we’ll know there’s a problem.
 If your friends and family are also having issues, get them to use the Status Checker too.
 It can take up to an hour for network issues to appear.